Rodemfr/meteovache_pi/README.md

 ## Download

-Since v1.1, *MeteoVache* switched to *OpenCPN*'s *managed plugin scheme* which allow you to download it directly from *OpenCPN* GUI.
-Just go to the *plugin settings* page and download the master catalog.
-Meteovache should be available there if your platform is supported.
+Since v1.1, *MeteoVache* uses *OpenCPN*'s managed plugin system, allowing you to download it directly from the *OpenCPN* user interface.
+Navigate to the *Plugins* settings page and update the master catalog. *MeteoVache* will be available for installation if your platform is supported.

 ## Acknowledgments